Active Projects

 Tangible Interfaces for Augmenting Spatial Cognition >>

-The project investigates different ways in with tangible interfaces can support and affect spatial cognition.
+The project investigates different ways in with tangible interfaces can support and affect spatial cognition and action planning.
 The TASC project is a collaboration between Georgia Tech, University of Toronto and Ryerson University, which is the main hosts for the project.
 Supported by a SSHRC Digital Economy grant.

 Woodworking